stardusteight-d4c/apple-store-online/README.md

 export default basketSlice.reducer
 ```

-*<i>redux.js.org/tutorials/fundamentals</i>

 <br />

-## Stripe | Prebuilt Checkout page (server-side)
+### Stripe: Prebuilt Checkout page (server-side)

-Stripe is a `payments infrastructure` designed for developers that brings together everything needed to build websites and apps that accept payments and send payments, Stripe makes moving money simple, borderless, programmable on a global scale.
+Stripe is a <strong>payments infrastructure</strong> designed for developers that brings together everything needed to build websites and apps that accept payments and send payments, Stripe makes moving money simple, borderless, programmable on a global scale.

-### Installation of Stripe libraries:
+#### Installation of Stripe libraries:

 `npm install --save stripe @stripe/stripe-js`

-### Create a Checkout Session & Supply success and cancel URLs
+#### Create a Checkout Session & Supply success and cancel URLs

-Create an `endpoint` on the server that creates a Checkout Session.
-A `Checkout Session` controls what your customer sees on the checkout page such as line items, order amount, acceptable payment methods.
-Stripe allows cards and other common payment methods by default, and we can enable or disable payment methods directly in the `Stripe Dashboard`.
+Create an endpoint on the server that creates a Checkout Session.
+A Checkout Session controls what your customer sees on the checkout page such as line items, order amount, acceptable payment methods.
+Stripe allows cards and other common payment methods by default, and we can enable or disable payment methods directly in the Stripe Dashboard.

 Specify URLs for success and cancel pages—make sure they’re publicly accessible so Stripe can redirect customers to them.
 You can also handle both the success and canceled states with the same URL.

 ```ts
 // pages/api/checkout_sessions.ts
 import type { NextApiRequest, NextApiResponse } from 'next' import Stripe from 'stripe' const stripe = new Stripe(process.env.STRIPE_SECRET_KEY!, {